 COVID Support Force

 As of 5pm on 11 June, there were 3,610 military personnel committed to assist with 54 open MACA requests.

 The MOD rebalances COVID Support Force in line with national response.

 Personnel at readiness

-The armed forces have contributed dozens of specialist military planners to Local Resilience Forums who are providing support to public services, local authorities and emergency services in preparing their response to the coronavirus outbreak.
+The UK Armed Forces have deployed dozens of military planners across the UK.
+Working with Local Resilience Forums and Partnerships, alongside the Emergency Co-ordination Centres in Scotland and Wales, they are supporting public services, local authorities and emergency services as they respond to the coronavirus outbreak.